bikeshedder/tusker/README.md

 ## FAQ

-### Tusker printed an error and it left the temporary tables behind.
-How
-can I remove them?
+### Tusker printed an error and left the temporary databases behind.
+How can I remove them?

 Run `tusker clean`.
 This will remove all databases which were created by previous runs of tusker.
 Tusker only removes databases which are